-Ikea Swedish meatballs can’t compete with these!
+Ikea can't compete with these!
 Perfectly seasoned pork and beef meatballs are smothered in a thin creamy gravy.
 This is the perfect comfort food that everyone will love.

-Swedish meatball sauce starts with a roux and is finished with broth and cream.
+- the sauce starts with a roux and is finished with broth and cream.
 I chose to use heavy cream which still adds a ton of richness but keeps the sauce thin.
-You can also use sour cream, much like you would with beef stroganoff, if you’re looking for a thicker cream gravy.

-Swedish meatball sauce picks up a lot of flavoring from the meatballs because you cook the sauce in the same pan that you cooked the meatballs, but a bit of added Worcestershire sauce along with Dijon mustard adds that zip or zing, as we like to call it, to the recipe.
+- The sauce also picks up a lot of flavoring from the meatballs because you cook the sauce in the same pan that you cooked the meatballs.
+A bit of added Worcestershire sauce along with Dijon mustard adds that zing to the recipe.

 Making Swedish meatballs for dinner or even a heavy appetizer is really super easy to do.